SonnyMat/SonnyMat/README.md

 I create my own **projects**, test new tools, break things into smaller pieces, and try to understand cybersecurity in a **human, logical way** — not only *how* things work, but *why*.

-I learn fast, use my imagination, and I’m not afraid to experiment (even if something occasionally catches fire 🔥).

 🎓 Studying **Cybersecurity at PJATK (Polish-Japanese Academy of Information Technology) in Warsaw**
 ⏱️ After hours: